pixl8/Preside-CMS/support/docs/docs/02.devguides/04.workingwithpagetypes/page.md

 If you need to do some handler logic before rendering your page type, you take full control of fetching the data and rendering the view for your page type.

 You will need to create a handler under a 'page-types' folder whose filename matches your page type object, e.g. `/handlers/page-types/event.cfc`.
-The "index" action will be called by default and will be called as a Preside Viewlet (see [[presideviewlets]]).
+The "index" action will be called by default and will be called as a Preside Viewlet (see [[viewlets]]).
 For example:

 ```luceescript
 component {